 Also, the Sint-Jacobskerk is one of the Seven Wonders of Leuven.
 Its famous “Duivelsklokje” (Devil’s Bell) hangs outside its old 13th-century bell-tower – thus earning its the strange fame of being “a church whose bell hangs outside“.

-Burial Dump of the Pest
+Burial Dump of the Plague

 Closure due to structural instability